The Tower of London played an important role in the First and Second World Wars.

 During his brief stay at the Tower, Rudolph Hess signed a piece of notepaper for one of his guards.
 It survives today in the Yeoman Warders’ club at the Tower.

-Josef Jakobs was the last spy to be executed at the Tower during WWII.
+Josef Jakobs was the last spy to be executed at the Tower during World War II.
 Jakobs was conscripted into the German army during WWI, where he was shot in the chest on duty.
 He recovered and worked as a dentist.
 When the Nazi Party rose to power, he sold black market passports to Jewish people fleeing the country.
-He was eventually arrested by the Gestapo and sent to the Sachsenhausen concentration camp in 1939.
+He was eventually arrested by the Gestapo and sent to the Sachsenhausen concentration camp in 1938.

 After two years, Jakobs was released in exchange for working as a spy in England for the German military intelligence.
 Like Carl Hans Lody, Jakobs was not suited for espionage, but the government needed agents for risky missions.
 Allegedly, Jakobs confided to a friend that he planned to help the British Intelligence so that he could secure safe passage to America.